|Filter Thread||72 mm|

 |Number of aperture blades||7 (circular)|

-The copy for this review was loaned from Sony free of charge for three weeks.
-I have since bought another copy from my own money and still use it a lot.
+In 2015 Sony loaned me a copy free of charge for three weeks.
+Shortly after that I bought another copy from Amazon and still use it a lot.

 This Sony FE 16-35mm f/4 ZA OSS T* is built well and feels quite solid.